-The data available in GTAP and in MAcMap describe the 2004 economy.
-However, we know how the world economy has behaved over the period 2004-2010.
-The model can be constrained to comply with these macroeconomic observed developments.
-Accordingly, we run a "pre-experiment" introducing the changes accruing to the world economy between 2004 and 2010.
-In 2012 (and subsequent years, depending on the timing of phasing out of protection), each of the scenarios described below is implemented.
-We then compare the situation of the world economy in 2013, 2014...2025, with and without this liberalisation.
+In 2012 (and subsequent years, depending on the timing of phasing out of protection), each of the scenarios described below is implemented.10 We then compare the situation of the world economy in 2013, 2014...2025, with and without this liberalization, as described by MIRAGE.
 The reference situation over the whole period is defined by the trajectory of the world economy up to 2013 forecast by the International Monetary Fund (IMF), and from 2013 onwards as forecast by CEPII using a three-factor (labour, capital, energy) growth model (Fouré et al., 2010).
 In this model, total population and labour force are from the usual sources (International Labour Organization - ILO and United Nations - UN), human capital formation is forecast on the basis of a catching up process, investment relies on savings, savings are derived from a life cycle assumption, and total factor productivity (TFP) and energy efficiency are also forecast.
 Population and GDP are imposed on MIRAGE for every country or region and TFP is endogenously adjusting at country level in the pre-experiment, with no difference between sectors.